 The core concept in the Benchmarking Suite is the BenchmarkExecution.
 It represents the execution of a Benchmark test against an ExecutionEnvironment provided from a ServiceProvider and produces an ExecutionResult.

-Note: For instance, following this model we can easily model the execution of YCSB.WorkloadA (the Benchmark) on the Virtual Machine with ip=50.1.1.1 (the ExecutionEnvironment) provided by Amazon EC2 (the ServiceProvider).
+Note: For instance, following this model we can easily model the execution of YCSB.WorkloadA (the Benchmark)

 2.2.
 Architecture 7